Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useIsStepComplete

-A React Hook that will return true if the current [Step](#steps) is complete as defined by the `isCompleteCallback` of that step.
+A React Hook that will return true if the current [Step](#steps) is complete as defined by the most recent call of `isCompleteCallback` of that step.
 Only works within a step.

 ### useLineItems